metamn/react/content/blog/on-graphql/index.md

 In practice this means `fields` can be freely added to `types` without worrying about normalization.
 Components can be modeled in a less rigid, more human friendly way using _graphs_ which let directly store the relationships between records.

-Writing the associated `functions` to `fields` is again free thinking: just focus on the single purpose of the function of returning the results and forget about redundancy, caching and performance.
+Writing the associated `resolvers` to `fields` is again free thinking: just focus on the single purpose of the function of returning the results and forget about redundancy, caching and performance.

 The chatty server-side functions (resolvers) which might repeteadly load data from the database are collected, optimized into a single request, and their results cached &mdash; by the GraphQL middle-layer.

-### Challenges are mounting on the back-end
+#### Challenges are mounting on the back-end

 Around two third of all talks from the [2019 GraphQL conference](https://www.youtube.com/playlist?list=PLn2e1F9Rfr6kChXoURShhO3A-4r8FLYsO) is about the schema.

 How to build it from fragments to make it scalable; how to design it in a way to properly handle error messages; a dozen of opinions on how to manage the growth of the schema.
 From Github, Facebook to Twitter, Coursera and Visa everybody is facing the schema scaling issue.

-Even more [all other design patterns](https://www.youtube.com/watch?v=S22rYsesrQc&feature=youtu.be) GraphQL / DDD / Microservices are built on &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.
+The GraphQL / Domain-driven design / Microservices [patterns](https://www.youtube.com/watch?v=S22rYsesrQc&feature=youtu.be) &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are new concepts and all subject of scaling.

-ide meg valami ....

 ## Conclusion

 GraphQL is no silver bullet.
 It's not better or worse than other paradigms.
-And no, it doesn't render the back-end developer job obsolete.

-It makes app design and user interface development more human by empowering the designers and front-end developers.
+It makes app design and user interface development more human by empowering the architects, designers and front-end developers.
 What is gained here has to be solved on the back-end in new ways with new efforts.

 ## Resources